kevin-j-m/kjm-blog/content/posts/coding-for-fun-not-profit.md

 categories = []
 +++

-I originally wanted to call this post "Coding for Fun ~~And Profit~~", but hugo wouldn't recognize markdown in the title of a new post, so I gave up immediately and renamed it, which is a perfect encapsulation of what I'm looking to convey here.
+I originally wanted to call this post "Coding for Fun ~~And Profit~~" with And Profit in strikethrough, but hugo wouldn't recognize markdown in the title of a new post, so I gave up immediately and renamed it, which is a perfect encapsulation of what I'm looking to convey here.

 ## Background